gozsoy/decipher-frus/README.md

 ```
 Your FRUS KG is ready!

-Note 1: Do not forget to comment line 118 in frus_conversion.py once ran above once.
+Note 1: Do not forget to comment line 118 in frus_conversion.py when ran above once.
 This will ensure any change afterwards will update the existing graph.

-Note 2: Do not forget to create an experiment specific subfolder under both tables/ and plots/ !
+Note 2: Do not forget to create an experiment specific subfolder under both 'tables' and 'plots' !
 ```
 tables/tables_1952_1988
 plots/plots_1952_1988